Skip to main content

 8 minutes read

 When setting up a family pension scheme, typical questions arise, such as whether the pension will stop after the pensioner's death and, if not, who is eligible to receive it.
 Well, losing a loved one is never easy.
-When that loss comes unexpectedly, especially when it's the financial backbone of the family, it can leave many questions unanswered.
+When that loss comes unexpectedly, especially if the deceased was the financial backbone of the family, it can leave many questions unanswered.
 Families often find themselves uncertain about what happens next.
 Therefore, it's important to understand how the family pension works after the unfortunate passing away of a pensioner.

 Let's explore everything you need to know about this important safety net for your loved ones.